MattMacMaster/DiscordDndBot/README.md

 - Running on its own  personal server for 24/7 uptime

-# Issues
+# Known Issues
-Due to inconsistencies from the data source some entries break the bot - Noting here Magic Items - Sun Blade
+Due to inconsistencies from the data source some entries break the bot - Noting known ones below
- - needs a wand query
- Have means of better text wrapping

 # Local Setup